 The Netherlands has the ambition to reach the global top 5 of knowledge economies.
 This requires internationally orientated education policy.
 Those in education who look inward will not be attuned to the global labour market for higher education.

 Internationally active organisations demand knowledge workers who are used to looking across borders.
 So it's essential for students to gain international experience while still studying.

 Strengthening the international profile of HAS green academy fits the growing importance of international knowledge in professional practice.
 We do this by offering our students and staff international opportunities.

 Erasmus+ is the European subsidy programme for Education, Youth and Sport.
 The programme supports student and staff mobility within Europe.

 HAS green academy has been awarded the Erasmus Charter for Higher Education.

-WE ARE THE 3RD BEST UNIVERSITY OF APPLIED SCIENCES
+WE ARE THE BEST GREEN UNIVERSITY OF APPLIED SCIENCES

 HAS green academy is the leading university of applied sciences provider for professionals in agribusiness, food and living environments.
 We have been supporting professionals in their ambition to grow in their careers for over 25 years.